Swarajk7/swarajk7.github.io/_posts/2018-03-12-multi_threaded_printing.md

 * we have to order these events.
 0 - odd - 0 - even - 0 - odd - etc
 * so we need a signal mechansim to signal between threads.
 * So I will use a mutex and a condition variable.
-* I will use 2 variables zero (which singals should I print zero now) <br> and val which signals what is the next value to print.
+* I will use 2 variables : zero (which singals should I print zero now) <br> and val which signals what is the next value to print.

+Logic is at one point of time, only one of the three conditions will be satisfied.

+if zero is true => it will trigger zero thread. <br>
+zero is false and val is odd => it will trigger odd thread. <br>
+zero is false and val is even => it will trigger even thread. <br>

+Each thread will print something and change state of zero and val to trigger other threads. <br>

 Rest of the code.
 Please follow the comments.